William James Chidley: Committals

-His case sparked a lot of public debate about the use of the law to imprison people in asylums and he won a lot of public support, people regarding him as a well meaning eccentric or crank deprived of his liberty and his right to speak freely.
+His case led to public debate regarding the use of the law to confine individuals in asylums, and he received public support from those who viewed him as an eccentric or crank deprived of his liberty and freedom of speech.

 On 1 October 1912 Chidley was released from Callan Park under a statute which allowed the discharge of a mental hospital patient under the care of friends "who will guarantee the quietness of his conduct".
 The guarantors for Chidley's release were R. B. Orchard and A. H. Thompson, who had obtained an undertaking from Chidley "that he will not continue the expounding of his theories in public places, and will not walk through the streets in his 'simple-life' costume".
 In November 1912 three Sydney booksellers were summoned at the Central Court to answer charges that they had "sold an obscene publication", namely The Answer by W. J. Chidley.

 From about August 1913 Chidley lived "in a respectable lodging-house" in Crown Street, Woolloomooloo, near the Domain.

 On 26 December 1913 Chidley was arrested while addressing a crowd at the Domain.
 He was taken by police to Woolloomooloo police station and charged with lunacy, after which he was escorted to the Reception House at Darlinghurst.
 A meeting was held at the Domain two days later "at which speakers both men and women expressed indignation at the incarceration" of Chidley.
 By the close of the meeting a petition calling for his release had been "signed by over 1000 citizens".
 On the following day Chidley was brought before the Lunacy Court and "remanded for a week for observation".
 However two days later on Wednesday, 31 December, Chidley appeared before another magistrate and was released from custody.